snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 <h3 id="ext">1.1 Externalize the file used for the user agent parser enrichment</h3>

-Up until this release, the user agent parser enrichment relied on a "database" of user agents regexes that was part of the JAR.
-With this release, we have externalized this file to decorrelate updates to the file with updates the library which gives us a lot more flexibility.
+Up until this release, the [user agent parser enrichment][ua-parser-enrichment] relied on a "database" of user agents regexes that was embedded within the code.
+With this release, we have externalized this file to decorrelate updates to the file with updates the library, which gives us a lot more flexibility.

 We will be doing the same thing for the referer parser enrichment in a future release.